AdobeDocs/commerce-operations.en/help/configuration/reference/disable-module-output.md

 ## Disable module output in a simple deployment

-The procedure for disabling module output on a single instance of Magento is easier because the changes do not have to be distributed.
+The procedure for disabling module output on a single instance of Commerce is easier because the changes do not have to be distributed.

 1. Archive the original `<Magento_install_dir>/app/etc/config.php` file.
 1. Add the `advanced` and `modules_disable_output` sections to the `config.php` file (if they do not exist):